 Fact: All colleges, including state colleges, instill a fierce sense of community and school spirit in their students.
 Any student who has attended a state college will attest to this.

-Some students may feel isolated regardless of whether the school has a large or small student body while other students feel a sense of community and belonging in just about any setting.
+Some students may feel isolated regardless of whether the school has a large or small student body.
+Other students feel a sense of community and belonging in just about any setting.
 Ultimately, what you make from your college experience is up to you.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!